Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 The purpose of the Veterans' Entitlements, Treatment and Support (Simplification and Harmonisation) Bill 2024 (the Bill) is to amend the Military Rehabilitation and Compensation Act 2004 (the MRCA), the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (the DRCA), the Veterans’ Entitlements Act 1986 (the VEA) and other legislation to reform the 3 main statutes governing veterans’ entitlements, rehabilitation and compensation arrangements.
 The main purpose of the Bill is to provide for all claims for veterans’ compensation to be determined under the MRCA from 1 July 2026.
 The VEA and DRCA will continue to operate in a limited form but will be closed to new claims for compensation and rehabilitation.

 The Bill consists of 8 schedules.
-This preliminary Bills Digest will provide background to the proposed changes, information on stakeholder views and summarise key changes in relation to Schedules 1–4:
+The Bills Digest provides background to the proposed changes and information on stakeholder views.

-Summary information on the other schedules will be provided.
+Summary information on the remaining schedules is also provided.

 Background